-Churhill's insight resonates profoundly with the objective of this paper, which takes on the challenge of uncovering Switzerland's economic history.
-A story not fully told due to a lack of well-measured economic data for the 19th and early 20th centuries.
-In the first instance, consistent and well-measured gross domestic product (GDP) statistics are missing.
+Churchill's insight resonates profoundly with the objective of this paper, which takes on the challenge of uncovering Switzerland's business cycle history.
+A story not entirely told due to a lack of well-measured economic data for the 19th and early 20th centuries.
+In the first instance, consistent and well-measured gross domestic product (GDP) statistics, which are often used to describe business cycle fluctuations, are missing.
 There is only a tentative estimate of annual GDP since 1851 and no information before that (see Historische Statistik der Schweiz HSSO, 2012k; Stohr, 2016).
 Moreover, real GDP estimates suffer from error-prone deflators that bias econometric estimates and descriptive statistics (Kaufmann, 2020).
+The lack of well-measured historical economic data is not unique to Switzerland.